 The McBurney Center does not coordinate post-production media captioning for non-classroom requests.
-Info and resources on how departments can caption videos/media prior to an event follows.
+The McBurney Center will contact instructors of record when there is a student accommodation request for captioning for a credit/timetable class.
+This page provides info and resources on how departments can caption videos/media to post online or for an event.

 Options for post-production captioning for departments: